How to Grow and Care for Rubber Tree (Ficus elastica)

 Scale

-Unlike other insects, adult female scale bugs have no legs and resemble tiny armored leeches.
-When gathered in colonies, they look a bit like fish scales – hence, the name scale insects.
+Adult scale insects have no legs and resemble tiny armored leeches.
+When gathered in colonies, they look a bit like fish scales.

-Adults are mostly immobile, attached at the mouth to plant leaves, sucking the sap.
+They are mostly immobile, attached to the leaves, sucking sap.
 They produce a white, powdery substance on leaves, which can be obvious on rubber plants.

 Spray plants with neem or horticultural oil according to package instructions, being sure to coat the leaves, both top and bottom.
-The oil is used to suffocate the insects.
+The oil will suffocate the insects.

 Read more about identifying and controlling scale insects here.